-The SCA (Slow Control ASIC) is used in the production version of the MMFE-8.
+The SCA (Slow Control ASIC) is used in the Production version of the MMFE-8.
 The SCA is primarily used to configure, calibrate and monitor the VMM ASIC's.
 Our SCA contact at CERN is Kostas Kloukinas.

 It is unclear how future versions of the VMM will be configured.
 At one time it was proposed to switch to I2C for VMM configuration but SPI could be used as well.
+In the case of SPI, one would need to add an SS input to the VMM for slave selection.

 Packaging and pinout of the SCA exist as does a preliminary specification manual.
 However the electrical specification section of that manual is blank.
 It is our understanding the present SCA operates at 1.5V.
 It is our understanding that the SCA uses DVDD and DVSS (periphery power and ground), VDD and GND (digital power and ground) and AVDD and AGND (analog power and ground).
-Thus we need to supply these voltages.
+Thus we need to supply these voltages (which is not desirable).
 We assume for the moment that these voltages must be supplied separately and that they are at 1.5V.

 There are two problems associated with configuring the VMM via the SCA.
 One is that the SPI or I2C signals on the SCA are single-ended while the VMM requires differential signals.
 The second is that the SCA is a 1.5V device while the VMM is a 1.2V device.
-The single-ended to double-ended translation and the 1.5V to 1.2V translation are unresolved problems and need significant R&D. Perhaps there is a solution using the Readout Companion ASIC (ROC) but it would mean additional pins for this ASIC.
+The ideal solution would have the SCA operate (at least I2C section) at 1.2V and have the VMM accept single-ended inputs for configuration.
+However the details here are not settled and need additional discussions with the SCA and VMM teams.
 Some sort of test rig connecting the SCA to VMM to verify a new configuration scheme is a critical need.

-A preliminary list of signals between the VMM and SCA are given in an accompanying spreadsheet.
+A preliminary list of signals between the VMM and SCA are given in an accompanying spreadsheet below.
+These signals include eight lines of MM ID which connect the SCA to the MM detector via the Zebra connector.

-Connection between VMM and Readout Companion ASIC (ROC)
+Connection between VMM and ROC

-A preliminary high level diagram exists for the ROC.
+A preliminary high level diagram exists for the ROC and is given in the supplemental material (folder).
 The ROC is a 1.2V device like the VMM.
-A preliminary list of signals between the VMM and ROC are given in an accompanying spreadsheet.
-A side note is that if VMM configuration occurs via the SCA and VMM readout occurs via the ROC, then an additional signal will have to be implemented on the VMM.
-This is because cktk is used in both configuration and readout.
+A preliminary list of signals between the VMM and ROC are given in an accompanying spreadsheet below.
+A side note is that if VMM configuration occurs via the SCA and VMM and readout occurs via the ROC, then an additional signal will have to be implemented on the VMM.
+This is because cktk is currently used for both configuration and readout.